-We are speculating on the possible reason, but if it’s the case, then maybe it’s a technical glitch and won’t be the same for every user.
+I’m speculating on the possible reason, but if it’s the case, then maybe it’s a technical glitch and won’t be the same for every user.

 If the order of lessons in some courses differs from website to app at all times, it seems an odd and unnecessary decision from the developers.

-We have one more inconsistency to discuss, and again, the experience may not be the same for every user.
+I have one more inconsistency to discuss, and again, the experience may not be the same for every user.

 There’s nothing wrong with a freebie, but quite often, the pop-up would appear off-center, and when it does, it renders the screen unresponsive.